PonyWarrior/HadesModRepo/PonyQOL/PonyQOL-readme.txt

 added charon boon list
 added inactive mirror upgrade to a boon's possible requirement in boon list added bulk buy toggle to wretched broker

+2.1.1

+new features:
+added reset button to pact